oemof/oemof-thermal/docs/concentrating_solar_power.rst

    :align: center

-The results of this precalculation can be used in an oemof energy system model as an input for a source.
-To model the behaviour of a collector, it can be complemented with a transformer, which holds the electrical consumption of pumps and peripheral heat losses (see the the example csp_plant_collector).
+The results of this precalculation can be used in an oemof energy system model as output of a source component.
+To model the behaviour of a collector, it can be complemented with a transformer, which holds the electrical consumption of pumps and peripheral heat losses (see the the example csp_plant_collector.py).

 ParabolicTroughCollector facade
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Instead of using the precalculation, it is possible to use the ParabolicTroughCollector facade, which will create an oemof component as a representative for the collector.
 It calculates the heat of the collector in the same way as the precalculation do.
-Additionally, it integrates this heat as an input into a component, uses an electrical input for pumps and gives a heat output, which is reduced by the defined additional losses.
+Additionally, it integrates the calculated heat as an input into a component, uses an electrical input for pumps and gives a heat output, which is reduced by the defined additional losses.
 As given in the example, further parameters are required in addition to the